akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Custom_Configs.md

 # Custom Configs
-__Last Edited: 27/10/2021__
+__Last Edited: 11/01/2022__

 Briefing Room (BR) allows you to create custom configs.
-For now (Oct 2021) this is limited to Aircraft Payloads and Liveries.
+For now (Jan 2022) this is limited to Aircraft Payloads, Liveries & Coalitions.

 The folder structure follows the same as in `Database` in the way that you should put your configs in the same relative place.

 **Example Files have been provided, just change `.Example` to `.ini` to get working.**

+## Aircraft Payloads & Liveries
-All Custom configs require a basic setup.
+All Custom Unit configs require a basic setup.
 1. Matching Location and Filename as in Database.
 1. File Has required info at the top of the file _Copy this from the Database file_.